 Application, home visit, and donation are required prior to placement.

-Fun loving Bruno is an 18 month old head turner!
+Age: 2 years Fun loving Bruno is a head turner!
 His classic good looks will catch your attention.
-Like many teenaged GSDS, Bruno believes he is a cool guy and thinks highly of himself.
+Like many teenaged Belgian Malinois, Bruno believes he is a cool guy and thinks highly of himself.
 Well, with looks like his, you really can't blame him.